This page is currently under medical review. Please check back for updates.

 Below is more information about tobacco use and quitting smoking:

 Tobacco use increases the risk of complications for all types of cancer treatment and may reduce the effectiveness of cancer treatment.

 Secondhand smoke, also known as tobacco smoke pollution or environmental tobacco smoke, is a smoker's exhaled smoke plus the smoke from that person's lit cigarette, cigar, or pipe.
 It is a known carcinogen (a substance that causes cancer).
 Each year, about 88 million nonsmoking Americans are exposed to other people's smoke, and nearly half of newly diagnosed lung cancers are attributed to secondhand smoke.

 Most smokers want to quit.
 Although it can be difficult, many people are successful, and a variety of treatment options and resources exist to help you reach your goal.

 If you have been diagnosed with cancer and continue to smoke or use other tobacco products, you may believe it is too late to quit or there is no benefit to quitting.
 Some people feel deep down they don’t deserve extra help or care because smoking might have caused their cancer.
 However, it is never too late to stop using tobacco.

 We’ve all heard the warnings about cigarettes.
-However, many people underestimate the health risks of alternative tobacco products, such as waterpipes, smokeless tobacco, and e-cigarettes, which contain harmful toxins.
+However, many people underestimate the health risks of alternative tobacco products, such as e-cigarettes, smokeless tobacco, and waterpipes, which contain harmful toxins.